Wireless random-access networks with bipartite interference graphs: Algorithm

 \begin{definizione}{\bf [Subcritical, critical and supercritical nodes]} Given that $k-1$ nodes in $V$ have already been activated, consider the $k$-th activating node and its fork of degree $\bar{d}_k$. \begin{itemize} \item If $\beta(\bar{d}_k-1) <1$, then the node (or its fork) is subcritical. \item If $\beta(\bar{d}_k-1) =1$, then the node (or its fork) is critical. \item If $\beta(\bar{d}_k-1) >1$, then the node (or its fork) is supercritical. \end{itemize} \end{definizione}

-In the subcritical and the critical regime, the nucleation time of a node from Definition \ref{mintime} is, with $\mathbb{P}^r$-probability tending to $1$ as $r \to \infty$, a minimum over the nodes with least degree in $V_k$.
+In the subcritical and the critical regime, the nucleation time of a node from Definition~\ref{mintime} is with high probability a minimum over the nodes with least degree in $V_k$.
 Indeed, nodes with least degree activate first with high probability.
 The following lemma will be proved in Section~\ref{subsec:prtwolem}.

 \begin{lemma}{\bf [Activation selects low degree]} For $k = 1, \dots, N$, given $v,w \in V_k$ such that $d_k(w) > d_k(v)= \bar{d}_k$ and $\beta(\bar{d}_k-1) \leq 1$, the conditional probability of $w$ activating before $v$ satisfies